-Now that you know who your 21st-century B2B customer is, discover all the necessary information and tips on how to provide that customer with an excellent customer experience.
-Download this whitepaper for free: how you can offer an excellent customer experience in the digital age.
+Now that you know who your 21st-century B2B customer is, discover all the necessary information and tips on how to provide that customer with excellent customer experience.
+Download these white papers for free:

 How to Move Your B2B Customers Online: 5 E-Commerce Tips

 We will keep you up-to-date on the latest developments.